TaherAlabbr/NYC-Taxi-Trip-Duration-Prediction/README.md

 # NYC Taxi Trip Duration Prediction: From Feature Engineering to Model Deployment

 This project predicts the duration of taxi trips in New York City using supervised machine learning, with a **strong emphasis on feature engineering, model comparison, and real-world deployment**.
-It is divided into two major phases: the first focuses on EDA and interpretable feature creation using Ridge Regression, and the second benchmarks more advanced models—including XGBoost, Neural Networks, and a stacked ensemble—followed by hyperparameter tuning and API deployment.
+It is divided into two major phases: the first focuses on EDA and interpretable feature creation using Ridge Regression, and the second benchmarks more advanced models—including XGBoost, Neural Networks, and a stacked ensemble—followed by hyperparameter tuning and API Integration.

 ---